 You can celebrate Dr. King's legacy by teaching your kids how he affected American history.

-How can you talk about this big issue with children who are 5 and 6?
+How can you talk about this big issue with young children?

 Here are some ideas:

 - First, put it into simpler terms for a kindergartner or first grader to understand.

 - To put the issue of racism into simpler terms, it is easier to first discuss fair vs. unfair.

 - Talk to your child about how people are treated fairly and how they might be treated unfairly.

 - Go to the library and check out children’s books about Dr. Martin Luther King, Jr.

 Here is a lesson I have done in my classroom for the past few years to let children experience prejudice first hand, in reference to Martin Luther King Day.

 My students always seem to catch on quickly to the issue of prejudice by experiencing it themselves.